-As a free professional cloud storage manager, while ensuring data security and personal privacy, MultCloud offers many features that make your task more convenient and user-friendly:
+As a free professional cloud file manager, while ensuring data security and personal privacy, MultCloud offers many features that make your task more convenient and user-friendly:

 1. It can help you transfer files from Dropbox to Google Drive without downloading and uploading;

 2. Data transmission based on MultCloud doesn’t need to consider the limitation of network speed;

 3. Its scheduled-transferring feature could definitely help your data migration get rid of the constraints of instant transmission.
 You could activate your transferring task anytime once you set your schedule in advance.